 Beck was right: he was as fucking stupid as they came.

 Strewn lengthwise along the hall was the homeowner.
 He had crawled to get there and was collapsed in a puddle of his own blood.
 Wylie swallowed hard.
-Blood was smeared in a thick crimson streak across the floor in a gory trail, but in the dim lighting, he could see the man’s chest heave with every struggling breath.
+A gory trail was smeared in thick crimson across the floor, but in the dim lighting, he could see the man’s chest heave with every struggling breath.

 Alive.
 Thank fuck, he was alive.

 Wylie tried to take a steadying breath and gagged on the overwhelming scent of blood.
 “Shit.”
 He grasped his forehead as a wave of dizziness hit him, and stepped forward to where the homeowner was fighting to get up.
 “Stop moving.
 You’re going to bleed out even more.”

 Relief unclenched in his chest when he saw the determination in the old guy.
 He was a fighter, and he wasn’t dead yet.
 Wylie knelt down and reached to turn the homeowner to find the wound.
 He flinched back when the man cried out and wrenched away.